FIFA World Cup 2026 Live: Apps to Watch

 • Final: July 19, 2026

-In the knockouts, there’s no room for recovery.
 Lose once, and you’re out.
 Every match becomes a real decision, raising the emotional weight and tension at each stage.

-Where the Decisive Matches Take Place
+Where the Decisive Matches take Place

 The FIFA World Cup 2026 will be played in three countries: the United States, Mexico, and Canada, with 16 host cities in total.